Threats, slurs and menace: Far-right websites target Fulton County grand jurors

 Ultimately, Holewa said she worries that if courts fail to address the reality of extremist violence against jurors, it will become harder to fill the jury box.

 "We are going to recommend that every state have a rule on [allowing] anonymous jurors," she said.
 Without that, she says ordinary citizens will face a conundrum.
-"Because they want to do what their civic duty.
-But it also puts [them in] a horrible spot because once this happens, everybody's afraid to come in [to report for jury duty.]"
+"Because they want to do... their civic duty.
+But it also puts [them in] a horrible spot because once this happens, everybody's afraid to come in [to report for jury duty]."

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.